Bard-Gaming/Minecraft-Script/documentation/syntax.md

 ### Changing a variable's value
-This implementation of variable definition means that it's impossible to change a variable that has been defined a parent's context just by redefining it.
+This implementation of variable definition means that it's impossible to change a variable that has been defined in a parent's context just by redefining it.
-As such, the ``set`` keyword allows the changing of a variables value, such that it also changes its value in any parent's context.
+As such, the ``set`` keyword allows the changing of a variable's value, such that it also changes its value in any parent's context.

 #### Grammar